CloudCannon/documentation/_authentication/5-custom-interfaces.md

 title: Custom Interfaces
 ---

-We provide default, white-labelled pages for authentication.
+CloudCannon provides default, white-labelled pages for authentication.
 {: .info}

 You can create your own custom branded pages for authentication.
 Each page is different, but the process is the same: